 2. The confidence to know where your money is going each month.
 You will learn what types of purchases are keeping you from reaching your savings goals every month.
 This is especially helpful for those who know they have bad spending habits in certain areas like; food, alcohol, or clothing, to name a common few.
 You will be able to know what these habits cost you every month.

-Here is the 30-day DO NOT BUY list:1.
-Clothing and Shoes (apparel and accessories of any kind) - I don't care if it’s a wedding, graduation or even your own birthday!
+1. Clothing and Shoes - Apparel and accessories of any kind - not even for; a wedding, graduation or even your own birthday!
 Don't purchase any new clothing items - no excuses.
 Instead, see if you can borrow something from a friend or wear something you already have.
-I promise no one on Instagram but you will notice you repeated an outfit.
+I promise no one on Instagram will notice you repeat an outfit.

-2. Food out (restaurants, bars, coffee shops or convenience stores) - Do all grocery shopping and eating at home.
+2. Eating Out - This includes restaurants, bars, coffee shops or convenience stores.
+Go grocery shopping for all of your food and eat at home.
 Refrain from purchasing coffee, after dinner ice cream and any meals out of the house.
-Make time to prep your meals and snacks.
+For 30 days, make time to prep your meals and snacks.

-3. Personal Maintenance - This covers everything; hair, nails, waxing, skin care products, eyelash extensions, spray tans, etc. Any service you normally leave the house to get is considered personal care.
-Try doing your personal care at home for one month.
+3. Personal Maintenance - This covers everything; hair, nails, massage, facials, waxing, skin care products, eyelash extensions, spray tans, etc. Any service performed by another person or professional is considered personal care.
+Try doing your personal care yourself or forgo these items for the next month.

 4. Entertainment - Instead of going out to see a movie or spending money on entertainment, invite friends over to watch a TV show, go to a park, or explore your neighborhood by foot or bike.
-There are plenty of free activates to take advantage of.
+Take advantage of free activates.

 Here is the 30-day BUY list: 1.
 Pay all your necessary bills including any debt obligations, housing, and food bills.
 2. Purchase only the essentials.